Recipes of Coos River

 They allow a level of precision into a home

 where opacity often reins.
-We often only see river sand
+We can’t separate our tears

 underwater in our wakes.
 Recipes teach us ways